 You could tell by the way that Touzah Jahbash labored out of a small rickety shack that he started his early Wednesday morning agitated.
 A couple of his donkeys were already causing trouble: They’d clopped over some of his newly bedded plants and chewed up others, setting back yesterday’s work on the wild acreage he tends.

 But then he saw something that made him perk up—unexpected company—us—a tiny retinue of American journos and photogs.
-We couldn’t have appeared any more displaced to this sinewy Rastafarian farmer in this tucked away corner of St. Martin’s Bellevue area.
+We couldn’t have appeared any more displaced to this sinewy Rastafarian farmer in this tucked away corner of St. Maarten’s Bellevue area.

 The visit wasn’t on the schedule.
 But when Karine Fleming, the woman who owned the villa where we stayed our first couple of nights, offered us the opportunity to experience something a little more authentic than garden-variety vacation stuff, a few of us jumped at this surprise field trip.